GAI-DXA/gnorm-twig/README.md

 # Gnorm Twig

-Implements the Twig functionality used by (Genuine's Gnorm framework)[https://bitbucket.org/genuine/gnorm-fed/src/master/].
+Implements the Twig functionality used by [Genuine's Gnorm framework](https://bitbucket.org/genuine/gnorm-fed/src/master/).
 Includes the following:
 - Compiler script
 - Drupal Twig filter implementations (they all passthrough):